magento/merchdocs/src/stores/admin-dashboard.md

    ![Admin Dashboard - date settings]({% link images/images/config-general-reports-dashboard.png %}){: .zoom}
    [_Beginning Date_]({% link configuration/advanced/admin.md %})

-### Configure the chart
+### Configure the data source

-If you have a lot of data to process, you can turn off the display of the chart to improve performancde.
-The message "No Data Found" appears in place of the chart, although the summary totals are calculated.
+The dashboard chart can be generated in real-time or by using historical, aggregated data.
+If performance is an issue, you can speed things up by using historial, aggregated data.

 1. In the left side panel, click to expand **Sales** and choose **Sales**.

-1. Click to expand the **Dashboard** section.

-1. Clear the **Use system value** checkbox and set **Use Aggregated Data** to one of the following:
+1. In the **Dashboard** section, clear the **Use system value** checkbox and set **Use Aggregated Data** to one of the following:

-   -  To hide the chart, choose `Yes`.
+   -  For historical, aggregated data, choose `Yes`.
-   -  To generate the chart, choose `No`.
+   -  For real-time data, choose `No`.

    ![Admin dashboard - data source setting]({% link images/images/config-sales-dashboard.png %}){: .zoom}
    [_Data Source_]({% link configuration/advanced/admin.md %})